Token2049-Zkore/Contract/README.md

 ### createEvent

-`createEvent` allows organizers to set up events with entry restrictions, like requiring a Twitter score of at least 100.
+`createEvent` allows owner to set up events with entry restrictions, like requiring a Twitter score of at least 100.

 Stores the `verifierType` against the next `tokenId` to be minted.